Pontefract: Early modern history

-Stuart history

-Civil war

 Pontefract suffered throughout the English Civil War.
-In 1648–49 the castle was laid under siege by Oliver Cromwell, who said it was "... one of the strongest inland garrisons in the kingdom."
+In 1648–49 the castle was laid siege by Oliver Cromwell, who said it was "... one of the strongest inland garrisons in the kingdom."
 Three sieges by the Parliamentarians left the town "impoverished and depopulated".
 In March 1649, after the third siege, Pontefract inhabitants, fearing a fourth, petitioned Parliament for the castle to be slighted.
-In their view, the castle was a magnet for trouble, and in April 1649 demolition began.
-The ruins of the castle remain and are publicly accessible.
+The castle was a magnet for trouble, and demolition began in April 1649.
+The castle ruins are publicly accessible.

-Pontefract Priory history

-Pontefract was the site of Pontefract Priory, a Cluniac priory founded in 1090 by Robert de Lacy dedicated to St John the Evangelist.
-The priory was dissolved by royal authority in 1539.
-The abbey maintained the Chartularies of St John, a collection of historic documents later discovered among family papers by Thomas Levett, the High Sheriff of Rutland and a native of Yorkshire, who later gave them to Roger Dodsworth, an antiquary.
-They were later published by the Yorkshire Archaeological Society.
+Pontefract Priory, a Cluniac priory founded in 1090 by Robert de Lacy dedicated to St John the Evangelist was dissolved by royal authority in 1539.
+The priory maintained the Chartularies of St John, a collection of historic documents later discovered among family papers by Thomas Levett, the High Sheriff of Rutland, a native of Yorkshire, who gave them to Roger Dodsworth, an antiquary.
+They were published by the Yorkshire Archaeological Society.